pettersand/builder/devlog.md

 Found a bug in step1 registration and user authentication.
 Squashed it.
 Will implement permissions, rate limiting, etc at a later point.
 More research needed on security best practices.
 Instead continued work on showing the Official Templates on the builder page.

-## 10/10-23

-Took some time to focus on my CV and job application process.
-Watch this space.
-Full focus this week.

-## 09/11-23

-Back in business after taking time to focus on more pressing projects.
-I've learned some new things since I last worked on this project, and Im taking that with me.
-I will be refactoring the app and reworking the layout / design of it, while ensuring to use tailwind in a better way, playing on its strengths.

-### Created:

-Tailwind.main.css for base styles.

-### Reworked:

-Layout.svelte, Dashboard.svelte + components

-### Next Session:

-- Refactor theme toggle
-- Uniform tailwind usage
-- Reusable components to svelte
-- Common styling to tailwind.main.css

-## 10/11-23

-Working on improving the structure of my app.
-Due to lots of mistakes made in the initial setup, i am considering restarting and just copying over the components after better setting up the project.

-### Issues:

-custom CSS was being applied above imports, something wrong with processing of css and postcss files.
-Removed complexity, and will build up again.
-At least its working now.

-### Reworked:

-CSS structure, Tailwind Config, Styling for all pages, toggle

-### Next Session:

-- Code options handling
-- Builder component styling
-- Refactor components

-## 11/11-23

-Continuing the UI overhaul.
-Aiming to set more clearly defined coloring rules, refactoring code, and reworking the options rendering to affect states properly.
-I ended up reworking the structure for building a template and program, organizing it in a cleaner way.
-Separated Simple programs from Advanced programs, removed intermediate - will allow advanced program builder to be highly customizable.

-### Created:

-1. builderStore.ts
-2. FileOptions.svelte
-3. SimpleProgramOptions.svelte

-### Reworked:

-Sub Options handling, Moved Builder Options handling, simplified builder process

-### Next Session:

-- Finish Simple program template case
-- Work on saving templates, browsing, etc

-## 12/11-23

-Back to work on features rather than just ui changes.
-Making last changes now, then finishing the branch.
-Ended up feeling like the user experience was not up to par, reworking to be more linear and clear for both solo and pro use.
-Spent the day drawing, planning, brainstorming.

-### Brainstorm:

-After really defining user stories I have decided to rework the Builder for the fitness professional.
-Keeping it very simple for the solo user, but adding a more step by step approach for fitness professionals, bringing in data from clients, and a more professional setup.
-Solo users will have a step by step process with more hand-holding, suggestions, etc.

-### Created:

-- Directory for solo / professional
-- SoloMain, SoloOptions.svelte
-- ProMainSimple, ProOptionsSimple.svelte
-- SimpleClient.svelte (step 1)
-- Miro Brainstorm MindMap
-- ProBuilder.svelte, ProSubOptions.svelte

-### Reworked:

-I've decided to separate Solo and Pro user components completely, rather than relying on conditional rendering down the line.
-Keeping concerns isolated to each user role.

-### Next Session:

-- Populate ProSubOptions.svelte
-- Populate ProBuilder.svelte + Components
-- Start with client sheet
-- Create "clients" and add to Trainer